superfluid-finance/protocol-monorepo/README.md

 # Start Ganache on 127.0.0.1:8545
 ganache-cli

-# In a new terminal
+# Build the contracts + prepare the SDK
+yarn build

+# Deploy the 1820 contract
 cd packages/ethereum-contracts
-yarn build
 npx truffle exec scripts/deploy-erc1820.js --network ganache

-# Now run your tests
+# Now you can run tests in the specific package
 yarn test
 ```